escher-m/Twitter-Follower-Followee-Graph/README.md

 I had to draw multiple network graphs to study how the support for the movement spread.

-I divided the people involved with the protest into 4 groups: the key protesters key politicians in power the key politicians in opposition celebrities and journalists
+I divided the people involved with the protest into 4 groups:
+1. the key protesters.
+2. key politicians in power.
+3. the key politicians in opposition.
+4. celebrities and journalists.

 I used the Twitter API using Tweepy in order to make a network graph to see what are the connections between these people.
 So I chose to look at the follower-followee relations between them.